-MUS 1120 Music Cultures MUS 2320 Appalachian Music and Dance MUS 2860 Jazz Appreciation MUS 3520-3560 Topics in Music and American Identity MUS 3890 Traditions of Work and Music in the Southern Mountains GBL 3780 Art and Social Change in Java and Bali Selected Special Topics courses with permission of the department The remaining four (4) credit hours may be selected from any MUS course or courses except MUS 1201 Introduction to Music Theory Prerequisite: MUS 1201 Introduction to Music Theory This course is designed for students entering with little or no musical background.
+GBL 3780 Art and Social Change in Java and Bali (4cr) MUS 1120 Music Cultures (4cr) MUS 2320 Appalachian Music and Dance (4cr) MUS 2860 Jazz Appreciation (4cr) MUS 3520-3560 Topics in Music and American Identity (4cr) MUS 3890 Traditions of Work and Music in the Southern Mountains (4cr) Selected Special Topics courses with permission of the department The remaining four (4) credit hours may be selected from any MUS course or courses except MUS 1201 Introduction to Music Theory Prerequisite: MUS 1201 Introduction to Music Theory This course is designed for students entering with little or no musical background.
 It does not count as elective credit for the major or minor.
 Students with prior experience may elect to take a placement examination in place of MUS 1201.
 All Applied Music courses carry an additional fee per credit hour.
-Contact the Department Chair about off-campus lessons for other instruments.
+Contact the department chair about off-campus lessons for other instruments.
 As a prerequisite for Applied Music courses, students must complete a group class in the desired instrument or have permission of the instructor.
 For the concentrations in Traditional Music, students need permission of the faculty to fulfill the Applied Music requirement in more than one instrument/area.
-3.2.19 - Outdoor Leadership Faculty: Mallory McDuff, Jill Overholt (Carol Grotnes Belk Endowed Chair) 3.2.19.1 - Program Overview The mission of the Outdoor Leadership Studies Program is to prepare graduates who have the academic background, skills, and experience necessary to analyze, plan, implement, administer, and supervise outdoor adventure education programs.
-The goals of the Outdoor Leadership program are the following:
+Outdoor Business Faculty: Mallory McDuff, Jill Overholt (Carol Grotnes Belk Endowed Chair; Department Chair), Wendy Seligmann, Justinn Steffe, Matt Vosler Program Overview The mission of the Outdoor Business Program is to prepare graduates who have the academic background, skills, and experience necessary to start and bring leadership and management to outdoor and adventure-oriented businesses while also understanding and applying the theories and practice of management and entrepreneurship.
+Warren Wilson's values of social justice and sustainability are integrated throughout the curriculum.
+Through a combination of coursework and applied learning, students are prepared to work effectively as leaders and professionals contributing to a complex and changing world.
+Program goals are to: